• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Prepare the Ancho Chile puree.
+• Preheat oven to 350°F.

 • To make the ancho chile puree: Pour boiling water over dried chilies in small bowl.
 Cover with plastic wrap and let sit for 10-15 minutes or until peppers begin to soften.
 Puree peppers in food processor or blender, adding just enough water until pureed consistency is reached.
-Set Ancho Chile puree to the side.
+Set ancho chile puree to the side.

 • Beat eggs in a large bowl.
 Mix in flour and sugars until blended.

 • Melt butter and stir in chocolate chips until they are mostly melted.
 Add slightly cooled butter and chocolate mixture to egg and flour mixture.
 Mix well.
-Stir in nuts and Ancho Chile puree.
+Stir in nuts and ancho chile puree.

 • Pour pie filling into prepared pie crust.
 Bake at 350°F for 35-45 minutes or until pie is set in the middle.
 Remove from oven and let cool slightly.